global-121/121-platform/services/121-service/WORKFLOWS.md

    Use the endpoint: [`/connection/get-connection/name-phone`](https://test-vm.121.global/121-service/docs/#/connection/post_connection_get_connection_name_phone)
    Where you can optionally fill in `name` and/or old `phoneNumber` to search for.

-   This will return all connections that match _at least one_ of the parameters.
+   This will return all registrations that match _at least one_ of the parameters.

-   - If 0 connections are returned, try spelling variations.
+   - If 0 registrations are returned, try spelling variations.
-   - If multiple connections are returned, try to figure out which is the correct one.
+   - If multiple registrations are returned, try to figure out which is the correct one.
      - Maybe there are PA with the same name, but different phone-numbers?
      - Maybe one is an unfinished registration?
      - Check back with the **Pilot-team** if still unclear.